oliverrdz/boiledpotato/content/vegetable-broth.md

-+++
-Title = "Vegetable broth"
-Tags = ["soups"]
-+++

-# 🥕 Simple Homemade Vegetable Broth + What To Do With the Vegetables After

-## ⭐ Ingredients (makes 1.5–2 L broth)
+---
+title: "Vegetable Broth"
+date: 2025-12-09
+tags: ["vegetarian"]
+categories: ["general"]
+---

+## Grocery List

+### Produce
-- 2 carrots
+- 3 carrots
 - 2 celery stalks
+- 2 onions
-- 1 onion
+- 1 leek (optional but recommended)
-- 3 garlic cloves (optional)
+- 4 garlic cloves
+- 1 handful fresh parsley
-- 1–2 bay leaves
+- 2 bay leaves

+### Pantry
-- 6–8 peppercorns
+- Olive oil
-- Small handful of parsley (optional)
-- Salt (added at the end)
 - 2 litres water

-### Optional add-ins
+### Spices
-- Mushroom stems
-- Leek tops
+- Salt
-- Tomato ends
+- Black peppercorns

-- A small piece of ginger
+### Proteins
-- Corn cobs
+- *None*

+### Other
+- Optional: leftover vegetable scraps (peels, ends, herbs)

 ---

-# 🍲 Instructions

-## 1) Prep the vegetables
-Wash everything (no peeling needed).
-Cut into large chunks.

-## 2) Sweat the vegetables (optional but recommended)
-Add 1 tbsp oil to a pot.
-Sauté onion, carrot and celery for **5 minutes** to boost flavour.

-## 3) Add water and aromatics
-Add:
-- Water
+## Utensils
-- Garlic
+- Large stock pot
+- Knife & chopping board
-- Bay leaf
+- Ladle
+- Fine mesh strainer or cheesecloth
-- Peppercorns
+- Storage containers

-Bring to a boil.

-## 4) Simmer
-Turn heat to low and simmer **45–60 minutes**.

-## 5) Strain
-Remove the vegetables with a slotted spoon or strain through a sieve.

-## 6) Season
-Add salt **after** tasting.

 ---

-# 🧊 Storage
+## Ingredients (Makes ~2 Litres)
+- 3 carrots, roughly chopped
+- 2 celery stalks, roughly chopped
+- 2 onions, quartered
+- 1 leek, sliced
+- 4 garlic cloves, smashed
+- 1 handful parsley
+- 2 bay leaves
+- 1 tsp peppercorns
+- 1 tbsp olive oil
+- 2 litres water
-- **Fridge:** up to 4 days
+- Salt to taste
-- **Freezer:** up to 3 months (freeze in 500 ml containers)

 ---

-# 🌱 What To Do With the Cooked Vegetables

-## 1. Blend into a vegetable soup
-Add a little broth, salt, pepper and optional spices (curry, cumin, paprika).
-Blend until smooth.

-## 2. Make mashed vegetables
-Mash with butter or olive oil → instant side dish.

-## 3. Use as filling
-Chop or pulse and use in:
-- Quesadillas
-- Empanadas
-- Rice bowls
-- Savoury hand pies

-## 4. Blend into pasta sauce
-Combine with passata, garlic and herbs.
-Blend for a nutrient-rich tomato sauce.

-## 5. Add to lentils or stews
-Stir chopped veg into dhal, bean soup or curry.

-## 6. Make vegetable fritters
-Mix with 1 egg + flour/breadcrumbs + spices.
-Pan-fry until golden.

-## 7. Compost
-If too soft or bland, compost the leftovers.
+## Meal Prep Steps
+1. Wash all vegetables thoroughly; no need to peel unless dirty.
+2. Roughly chop everything — large chunks are fine.
+3. Keep any clean vegetable scraps from other meals (onion skins, carrot peels, celery tops) in a freezer bag to add to the pot.

 ---

+## Cooking Instructions
+1. Heat the olive oil in a large stockpot over medium heat.
+2. Add onions, carrots, celery, leek, and garlic.
+Sauté 5 minutes to develop flavour.
+3. Add parsley, bay leaves, peppercorns, and any vegetable scraps.
+4. Pour in 2 litres of water.
+5. Bring to a boil, then reduce to a gentle simmer.
+6. Simmer uncovered for **60–90 minutes**.
+7. Strain the broth through a fine mesh sieve or cheesecloth.
+8. Season with salt to taste.
+9. Cool completely before storing.

+---

+## Storage & Reheating Instructions
+- **Fridge:** Store in sealed containers for up to **5 days**.
+- **Freezer:** Freeze in portioned containers or ice cube trays for **3 months**.
+- **Reheat:** Bring to a gentle simmer on the stove.
+Do not boil vigorously, as flavour may dull.